AFBx/DLLHiding/README.md

 Ex: ```DLLHiding.exe brave.exe test.dll```

 ## Limitations
-Should effectively hide modules from all user-mode applications.
+This program should effectively hide modules from all user-mode applications.
 Applications with ring0/Kernel mode access can enumerate the hidden modules; such applications include Process Explorer as the Kernel Object remains unchanged.
 Additionally, user-mode applications can enumerate an application's memory using NtQueryVirtualMemory() and find the modules.